3TUSK/FrogCraft-Rebirth/README.md

 #### License
 Currently the license is MIT temporarily.
 At least I got touch on original author (Rikka) and he permitted the right to use original codes.
+Textures are still not sure.
+If necessary I will remove them immediately.

 #### Credits
-Credits to ueyudiud for his generous consultant.
+Credits to ueyudiud for generous consultant.
 Credits to dunge for his design idea and several texture.

 [link_origin]: http://forum.industrial-craft.net/index.php?page=Thread&threadID=9458